 Certification can be the most striking difference, on paper, for those people comparing Medical Assistant vs Registered Nurse job requirements.
-To become a certified medical assistant (CMA), you will have to complete an approved program.
+To become a certified medical assistant (CMA), you will have to complete an approved certificate, diploma or associate degree program.
 This can take anywhere from 12 months for diploma or certificate programs, to two years for Associate’s options.

 Once you complete your CMA education requirements, you will take the exam administered by the American Association of Medical Assistants.
 Before you do, make sure you take some time to brush up on your knowledge before you take the test!

 To complete the requirements to become a registered nurse, you must take an accredited program that will result in a bachelor’s degree.
 Plus, you will need to pass the licensure exam through the National Council of State Boards of Nursing.
 This increases the time you will spend in school to about four years, in most programs.